AustinCodingAcademy/311_wk3_day1_db_select/README.md

 ## Query Responses

 1.
-  * How many rows were returned:
+  * How many rows were returned: 7
-  * First name of the first user:
+  * First name of the first user: Mitsue

 2.
   * How many rows were returned: